CMolitoris/ReactCarWebApp/README.md

 #### Stack: msSQL - C# | ASP.NET Core | Entity Framework | Identity - Javascript | React JS
 ##### APIs: Paypal API | Cloudinary

 An eCommerce website that allows users to buy and sell cars.
-Customers can view the car selection, search for a particular vehicle, see related vehicles, and checkout.
+Customers can view the car selection, search for a particular vehicle, see related vehicles, checkout, and leave a review.
 Sellers can post their car on the website and upload an image.

 ### Notable Features: